zsparal/api-documentation/source/reference/v2/orders-api/create-order.rst

 Optional parameters may be available for that payment method.
 If no method is specified, you can still send the optional parameters and we will apply them when your customer selects the relevant payment method.

-All payment specific parameters must be passed in the ``payment`` top level object.
-The following payment specific parameters can be passed when creating the Order:
+All payment-specific parameters must be passed in the ``payment`` top level object.
+The following payment-specific parameters can be passed when creating the Order:

 * ``applePayPaymentToken``
 * ``cardToken``